University Council Member

 We are a widening participation institution with a strong focus on equity, diversity and inclusion, and being a place where everyone is treated fairly and with respect, feels valued and has a sense of belonging.

 We see ourselves as an institution deeply embedded in our place, working for the long-term good of society and our local community.
 The University offers a diverse academic portfolio at undergraduate and postgraduate level, including degree apprenticeships and continuing professional development.
-We have exciting programmes underway to transform our spaces, with development of the new City Campus in Gloucester, and opening of new facilities designed in collaboration with cyber partners at our Creatives and Computing campus in Cheltenham.
+We have exciting programmes underway to transform our spaces, including our transformational new City Campus in Gloucester which opened in summer 2025, new facilities designed in collaboration with cyber partners at our Creative and Computing Park Campus in Cheltenham, and the recent announcement of a £2.5 million grant to create an technology-drive, immersive simulation suite at our Oxstalls Campus.

 The University Council and Committees